-“The new Neumann TLM 102 embodies everything we’ve come to expect from a large-diaphragm Neumann microphones.
-Unlike some other established microphone manufacturers, Neumann have resisted the urge to produce cheaper models by building them in the Far East, but their TLM range does at least contain some mics that fall into the category of ‘affordable’ — and these are clearly aimed at the wider project-studio market as well as professional studio and broadcast applications.”
+“The new Neumann TLM 102 embodies everything we’ve come to expect from large-diaphragm Neumann microphones.
+Unlike some other established microphone manufacturers, Neumann has resisted the urge to produce cheaper models by building them in the Far East.
+Still, their TLM range does at least contain some mics that fall into the category of ‘affordable’ — aimed at the wider project?studio market as well as a professional studio and broadcast applications.”

 -Paul White, Sound On Sound